RateCity.com.au

 What’s better than owning one investment property?
 How about owning two, three, or more, all potentially generating income?

 One strategy for building a portfolio is to start with one investment property and wait for it to build up equity.
-Once you have enough to secure another mortgage, you can purchase a second investment property.
-You could potentially extend this further, using the equity in each property to secure the next in a daisy-chain of home loans.
+Once you have enough usable equity to secure another mortgage, you can purchase a second investment property.
+You could potentially extend this further, using your equity in each property to secure the next in a daisy-chain of home loans.

-While this strategy could offer many of the benefits of owning one investment property, but on a grander scale, the risks involved are similarly grand.
-Stringing together multiple mortgages like this could leave you vulnerable if the financial tide turns – if you’re unable to make the repayments on one property, you could risk losing the entire portfolio.
-For this reason (among others), it may be harder to successfully apply for the investment home loan you need to build this portfolio.
+While this strategy could potentially multiply the benefits of owning one investment property, it could similarly multiply the risks involved.
+A portfolio of multiple interconnected mortgages like this could leave you vulnerable to economic shifts – if you’re unable to make the repayments on one property, you could risk losing the entire portfolio.
+Because of the potentially higher risks involved, it may be harder to successfully apply for the investment home loans you need to build this portfolio.

 Compare home loans in Australia